aandrik23/DataAI_Week1/README.md

 GROUP BY product_name
 ORDER BY total_quantity DESC;
 ```
-To find the of pieces of each product.
+To find the number of pieces of each product.

 ```
 SELECT product_name, SUM(total_price) AS total_revenue